New president’s big task is to provide basic amenities to its people, while engaging with al-Shabab militia.

 “Looting and chaos is going on here.
 Thugs are taking advantage of the vacuum,” Maryan Hussein, another resident, said.
 “The abandoned houses are being ransacked and the streets are occupied by people carrying belongings.”

 The Kenya Defence Force said that it was treating the announcement of the al-Shabab withdrawal with caution, and that they would be moving into the areas that were under rebel control at the time of the initial assault in the early hours of Friday.

 “As soon as we consolidate, we will move to take the rest of the city,” Colonel Cyrus Oguna, a Kenyan military spokesperson, said.

 In the past four weeks, fearing an assault by the Kenyans, an estimated 12,000 people have fled the city, whose total population is estimated at between 160,000 and 190,000.

-The loss of Kismayo a day after it was attacked by Kenyan and Somali soldiers backed by air strikes will deal a major blow to the al-Qaeda-linked rebels, weakening morale and depriving them of revenue from taxing local businesses and shipping.
+The loss of Kismayu a day after it was attacked by Kenyan and Somali soldiers backed by air strikes will deal a major blow to the al Qaeda-linked rebels, weakening morale and depriving them of revenue from taxing local businesses and shipping.

 Al Jazeera’s Mohammed Adow described Kismayo as a very important and strategic town for the group.